google/fonts/cc-by-sa/knowledge/modules/the_syllabics_writing_system_of_north_america/lessons/dakelh_carrier_syllabics/content.md

 ## Representation of foreign consonants

 The sound “r” is not found in the Dakelh language, and is only featured in foreign loan words—primarily from French and English.
 This sound is rendered in the Dakelh Syllabics system by two separate marks.
 Morice initially indicated “r” with a cross mark ᕀ (U+1540), which was rendered proportionally as a final consonant character, and positioned similarly at the midline.
 In the contemporary Syllabics, two marks are used based on the context in which they occur.
 Latin lowercase “r” (U+0072) has been integrated into the modern system to mark “r” when the consonant is followed by a vowel.
 The cross mark ᕀ is used to mark all other instances of “r” in conjunction with other syllables (2).
-Although this contemporary method is common, some users continue the practice of using cross mark ᕀ exclusively to mark all instances of “r”, regardless of the context in which it occurs.<a id="back-2" href="#2"><sup>2</sup></a>
+Although this contemporary method is common, some users continue the practice of using cross mark ᕀ exclusively to mark all instances of “r”, regardless of the context in which it occurs.<sup>2</sup>

 <figure>